Huevitos congelados: Plot

 Upon arrival, Toto and gang ventured through an ice cave.
 After reaching the other side, Polito searched for his parents, but couldn't find them.
-Suddenly, a trio of orcas attacked the gang, and Toto fought back.
+Suddenly, a trio of killer whales appears, and Toto fought back.
 They then hiked through the icy mountain and crossed a bridge and made it to the other side.
 However, fearing for his family, Toto destroyed the bridge, leaving them and went forward on his own.

 While climbing the icy mountain, Toto heard Polito's parents calling for him, and attempted to reach them when a blizzard pushed Toto into the caverns.
 Trapped and unable to escape, Toto remembered his family and friends, tearfully confessing and admitting his mistakes.
 Unbeknownst to him, Di and family were next to him, separated by an ice block.
-She challenged a walrus to brake the barrier, freeing Toto.
+She fought a walrus to brake the barrier, freeing Toto.
 He was revived by his family, apologizing to them.
 Finally, they team up together to reunite Polito to his parents.
 Unfortunately, the Barba pirates caught up and tried to reclaim Polito, causing another major crack.

-Toto, the family, and the penguins fought back against the pirates and orcas.
-Just when Polito was about to fall into the orcas, Toto and family held on to him, but lost grip.
-The penguin brothers fought and defeated the orcas, but Toto became unconscious.
+Toto, the family, and the penguins fought back against the pirates and the killer whales.
+Just when Polito was about to fall into the killer whales, Toto and family held on to him, but lost grip.
+The penguin brothers fought and defeated the killer whales, and Toto became unconscious.
 But then, he was revived by Polito's father with his hot fur.

-Celebrating a victory, as the penguins threw a party, Bibi and Willy adopted a cracked young penguin egg, Toto's family took the ship back home, and Di sang a song.
+Celebrating a victory, as the penguins threw a party, Bibi and Willy adopted a cracked penguin egg, Toto's family took the ship back home, and Di sang a song.

-In mid-credits, Tlacua and Cuache, who were lost at sea, unknowingly arrived at the South Pole where seals played with them.
-In post-credits, the Inspector informed the Barba pirates that he terminated their circus license due to abandonment, and the orcas surrounded them.
+In the mid-credit scene, Tlacua and Cuache, who were lost at sea, unknowingly arrived at the South Pole where two sea lions played with them.
+In the post-credit scene, the Inspector informed the Barba pirates that he terminated their circus license due to abandonment, and the orcas surrounded them.